FunnelKit

 Under the Design tab, click on the ‘Edit Template’ button to start customizing your Shopify checkout page in WooCommerce.

-Under the Design tab, click on Edit Elementor Template to start customizing your Shopify checkout page in WooCommerce
+Under the Design tab, click on Edit Template to start customizing your Shopify checkout page in WooCommerce

 Changing the logo